 This mask is intended for diving to maximum depth of 165 fsw/50 msw and is not intended for the SCUBA diving configuration.
+This number represents the CE limit for air diving, not the product's depth limit.
 Category of PPE: III